Skip to main content

 Do real estate agents get good life insurance rates?

-Income variability doesn't affect life insurance premiums directly, life insurance pays a fixed lump sum regardless of what you earn.
-However, it's highly relevant for income protection, where the benefit is based on your declared income.
-For agents with variable commission, income protection policies use averaged income over a period.
+Not for life cover directly, because life cover pays a fixed lump sum no matter what you earn.
+It does matter for income protection, where the payment is based on your declared income.
+For agents with variable commission, income protection is usually worked out on your income averaged over a period rather than your latest month.

-General driving for work isn't typically a separate risk factor, it's already factored into the occupation assessment.
-If you drive unusually long distances or in remote areas, mention it.
-But for suburban property viewings, it's standard.
+General driving for work is not usually treated as a separate risk, because it is already built into the occupation assessment.
+If you regularly drive very long distances or in remote areas, mention it.
+For ordinary suburban viewings, it is standard and does not change the rating.

-I'm stressed about hitting targets, do I disclose stress or anxiety?
+I am stressed about hitting targets.
+Do I disclose stress or anxiety?

-If you've seen a doctor about stress, anxiety, or any mental health issue, it needs to be disclosed.
-Commission-based work pressure is real and insurers understand that.
-Disclosing it honestly doesn't automatically mean worse terms, it depends on the details and each insurer handles it differently.
+Yes.
+If you have seen a doctor about stress, anxiety, or any mental health issue, it needs to be disclosed when asked.
+Commission-based pressure is real and insurers understand that.
+Disclosing it does not automatically mean worse terms: it depends on the details, and each insurer handles it differently.

-I'm a principal with my own agency, what should I consider?
+I am a principal with my own agency.
+What should I consider?

-Agency principals have additional financial exposure, office lease, staff wages, trust account obligations, and franchise fees.
-If something happened to you, could the agency survive?
-Many principals look at life insurance for personal protection plus key person insurance for the business.
-We can discuss both.
+Agency principals carry extra financial exposure: an office lease, staff wages, trust account obligations, and franchise fees.
+It is worth asking whether the agency could survive without you.
+Many principals look at life cover for personal protection plus key person cover for the business, and we can discuss both.

 How does my income level change the way real estate agents are rated?